open-simh/.github/docs/simdocs/simh_breakpoints.md

 reason, it may be acceptable to restore less.
 If so, this needs to be clearly documented in the user documentation for the simulator.
 Also, in every case enough state must be restored that the instruction can be replayed correctly.
-For example, an "add carry" instruction that may encounter a breakpoint must preserve the carry, otherwise the replay will produce the wrong answer.
+For example, an “add carry” instruction that may encounter a breakpoint must preserve the carry, otherwise the replay will produce the wrong answer.